SatyamJindal/Autodiscovery/README.md

 + Now that everything is set run the server code along with the client.
 For now I created a localhost using Wamp Server to test it on my own system.
 + The changes that need to be made for it to run on multiple systems are clearly commented in the code itself.

+The first segment when run on the same system will look something like: -

+**_Note:-_** - Make sure that the WampServer is running as the information received will be directly stored in the database.